dadahcr2/hcr2.blog/index.md

+26 May
+- <hcr2.info>: new PE

 25 May
-- memes.hcr2.info: new host and formatting
+- memes/tips/blog/chests/faq.hcr2.info: new host and formatting

 24 May
 - hcr2.info: links to other sites